Please help us by making a tax-deductible donation

 Copyright Office decision supports cell phone jailbreaking, encourages educators and remixers

-The Office's ruling attempted to clarify the DMCA's prohibition on “circumventing” digital rights management (DRMi) and “other technical protection measures” -- a prohibition that, up until now, has given Apple the theoretical right to intimidate iPhonei users with “jailbroken” phones with legal action.
+The Office's ruling attempted to clarify the DMCA's prohibition on “circumventing” digital rights management (DRM) and “other technical protection measures” -- a prohibition that, up until now, has given Apple the theoretical right to intimidate iPhone users with “jailbroken” phones with legal action.
 The Office ruled that this jailbreaking does not constitute violation of the DMCA.
 Although Apple has never prosecuted any iPhone jailbreaker under the DMCA, Apple did strongly object to any exemption to the anti-circumvention rule.
 This has led many general interest news sources to label these recent exemptions as a victory specific to iPhone jailbreakers, but the benefits of this particular exception to the DMCA anti-circumvention prohibitions reach a broader class of cell phone users.

 In addition to what these new exemptions mean to iPhone and cell phone users generally, there are a variety of other just-as-important exceptions made that affect educators, video remix artists, video game modders, and the sight-impaired in more practical ways.